(modified and accepted in Madrid, Spain, September 8th, 2022)

 - The World Association for Buiatrics (WAB) is an independent international association and legal entity.

-- The World Association for Buiatrics is incorporated as a private company limited by guarantee in England and Wales – Company Number 9978397
+- At the time of adoption of these Statutes, the World Association for Buiatrics is incorporated as a private company limited by guarantee in England and Wales – Company Number 9978397.

 - Seal of the WAB: a cow-horn silhouette with a link above it and with the legend “World Association for Buiatrics”.

 - The official organ of the WAB is the WAB website (www.buiatrics.com).
-The information about the WAB should be published in veterinary journals such as The Bovine Practitioner and other national bovine veterinary journals.
+The information about the WAB should be published in international and national veterinary journals.

 - The official working language of the WAB is English